ruijunfeng/CGP-tuning/README.md

 This project implements **CGP-Tuning**, a graph-enhanced soft prompt tuning method designed for **code vulnerability detection**.
 The approach incorporates graph-based structural information of source code into prompt tuning, enhancing the detection capabilities for security vulnerabilities in code.

-For detailed information on the underlying research, please refer to the paper: https://arxiv.org/abs/2501.04510.

 The dataset used in this project is **DiverseVul**, which can be accessed here: https://github.com/wagner-group/diversevul.

 ## Project Structure